j-mie6/parsley/docs/api-guide/token/errors.md

 wouldn't make sense; and a `ReasonConfig` if it does not make sense to name.

 ### Configuring Labels
+Adding a label can be one of the following:

+* `Label`: this labels the corresponding parser with one or more labels -- this also applies for `LabelAndReason`.
+* `Hidden`: this suppresses any error messages arising from the corresponding parser.
+* `NotConfigured`: this doesn't alter the error messages from the corresponding parser.

 ### Adding Explanations
+Adding an explanation can be one of the following:

+* `Reason`: this adds a reason for the corresponding parser though doesn't change the labelling -- unless `LabelAndReason` is used instead.
+* `NotConfigured`: this doesn't alter the error messages from the corresponding parser.

 ## Configuring Filtering
+Some parsers perform filtering on their results, for instance checking if a numeric literal is within a certain bit-width.
+The messages generated when these filters fail is controled by the `FilterConfig[A]`, where `A` is the type of value being filtered.
+The below diagram shows how the various sub-configurations are laid out.

 ```mermaid
 classDiagram